luhrts/monitoring/monitoring_monitors_ros/README.md

 * **TF-monitor**:this is a monitor for TF-tree ,check the TF-tree if it is in right configuation.User can see the transform for each frame.Parent Change ,Autohrity Change ,Speration tree,loop tree  for tf_tree will be checked and warned.

-* **Statistics-monitor**: this is a monitor for topic:Statistics. the publisher und subscriber for all the topic will be checked if it work in right frequence and size.
+* **Statistics-monitor**: this is a monitor for topic:Statistics. the publisher und subscriber for all the topic will be checked if it work in right frequency and size.

 * **node-monitor**: this is a monitor for ros-node,check the node if it works or not